browserengineering/book/book/forms.md

 <textarea>This is the content.</textarea>
 ```

 Whereever the content is, editing the input has to change it.
-Let\'s
+Let's
 add that to our browser, soliciting input on the command line and then
 updating the element with it:^[GUI text input is hard, which is why
 I'm soliciting input on the command line.
 See the last exercise.]